mitaka621/Programming-Fundamentals/README.md

 # Programming-Fundamentals
-Excersises from the judje system which are mandatorry for the softuni Programming Fundamentals course in september 2022.
+Excersises from the Judge system which are mandatory for the SoftUni "Programming Fundamentals course" in september 2022.